 - Uterine cancer facts*

-- What are treatment options for uterine cancer?
+- What are treatment options for endometrial cancer?

-- What about surgery for the treatment of endometrial cancer?
+- What follow-up tests may be needed after treatment of endometrial cancer?

-- What about chemotherapy for the treatment of endometrial cancer?
+- What are treatment options for recurrent endometrial cancer?

 - Find a local Oncologist in your town